 The community needed help, and a small group of parishioners at St. Andrew’s Episcopal Church in Ann Arbor responded.
 A handful of volunteers started serving breakfast to anyone who needed it — about 35 guests three times a week in the parish hall.
 Soon, they were offering breakfast every day.
 And we’ve been doing it ever since — 365 days a year.

-Today, The Breakfast at St. Andrew’s serves between 90 and 150 meals daily and is run by a 12-member board of directors.
+Today, The Breakfast at St. Andrew’s serves almost 100 meals daily and is run by a 12-member board of directors.
 More than 100 volunteers, many from outside the church, donate their time on a regular basis.
-Every morning from 7:30 to 8:30 a.m., we welcome guests who come for a hot meal and to pack a sandwich lunch for later in the day.
+Every morning from 7:30 to 8:30 a.m., we welcome guests who come for a hot meal and the opportunity to enjoy it in a safe comfortable space.
 Guests include the young and old.
-They arrive as individuals or in groups.
-Some are homeless or struggling with addiction or mental illness, but most are working men and women who are trying to make ends meet.
+Some are experiencing homelessness or struggling with addiction or mental health challenges, but most are working men and women who are trying to make ends meet.

 Unfortunately, the need for help never goes away.
 The number of hungry people in our community continues to increase.
 Even in the best financial climates, many are left behind and need a helping hand.
 As a non-profit organization, the Breakfast at St. Andrew’s is the only program in the Ann Arbor community serving a meal without charge, every day at the same time and place.